What Is Inventory Management?

 How To Combat Poor Inventory Control

 1. Have A Backup Plan In Case Your Supply Chain Breaks

 Considering the fact that everything around your supply chain is mostly, if not all, out of your control, it's recommended that you have a backup plan in place.

-Regardless of how big or small you are, you must seriously consider having a backup supplier.
+Regardless of how large or small you are, you must seriously consider having a backup supplier.

 As for the complexity of the plan, it can be simple.
 So long as it can help you where the supply chain breaks, it should be okay.

-Before you begin planning what inventory to stock, it's necessary to ensure you have a way to track, measure.
+Before you begin planning what inventory to stock, it's necessary to ensure you have a way to track and measure.